 Spokane Aviation Scholarship Foundation

 The Spokane Chapter of the Washington Pilots Association maintains the Spokane Aviation Scholarship Foundation, a 501c3 “charitable” organization.
 Your donations are tax deductible.
 The purpose of the foundation is to financially assist people seeking careers in aviation.
 This includes those seeking professional pilot training, mechanics, avionics technicians and more.
-At the 2018 Benefit Auction the foundation awarded six, $1000 dollar scholarships.
-In 2019 the plan is to award maybe three, $2,000 scholarships.
+At the 2019 Benefit Auction the foundation awarded four, $2000 dollar scholarships.
+In 2020 the plan is to again award four, $2,000 scholarships.

 Download application Here.